AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-payments-pro.md

    >[!NOTE]
    >
-   >If required, an order can be partially invoiced for a specified quantity of products.
+   >If necessary, an order can be partially invoiced for a specified quantity of products.
 For each partial invoice submitted, a separate Capture transaction with a unique ID becomes available, and a separate invoice is generated.

    Authorization-only payment transactions are closed only after the full order amount is captured.

    An order can be voided online at any time until the order amount is fully invoiced.

-1. **Returns** - If for any reason the customer returns the purchased products and claims a refund, as with order amount capturing and invoice creation, you can create an online refund either from the Admin or from your PayPal merchant account.
+1. **Returns** - If the customer returns the purchased products and claims a refund, as with order amount capturing and invoice creation, you can create an online refund either from the Admin or from your PayPal merchant account.

 ## Configure your PayPal account